Sichuan (pop 84 million) November 2014

 Rarely visited by tourists, it was the centre of Chinese salt production for 2000 years.
 The Salt Industry History Museum is absorbing with amazing exhibits that tell the whole story.
 The real attraction though, is the 1736 guild hall building the museum is in.
 It has spectacular swooping roof lines, big courtyards and intricate wood carvings.

 The 1001m deep artesian Shenhai Salt Well was the world’s deepest well when it was built in 1835 and remains the deepest salt well ever drilled using the traditional mining technique of percussion drilling (boasted as the fifth invention of ancient China, it was the precursor of oil drilling).
-A 20m high derrick towers above the 20cm-wide mouth of the well.
+A 20m high derrick towers above the 20 cm-wide mouth of the well.
 The well also produces a large amount of natural gas which powers the cauldrons.
 It still operates as a salt provider (although with all modern equipment) and several salt cauldrons bubble away.
-The old technique involved bamboo brine pipes, water buffalo to turn the winch and soybeans to separate impurities.
+The old technique involved bamboo brine pipes, and water buffalo to turn the winch and soybeans to separate impurities.

 Dinosaur Museum.
 Built on top of an excavation site, it has one of the world’s largest concentrations of dinosaur fossils and a fine collection of reassembled skeletons.
 The large number of fossils is thought to represent a dumping ground from other sites due to large floods.
 Bus #35 from across the street of the hotel takes 25 minutes.